Common Lisp the Language, 2nd Edition

 rank and dimensions is returned that contains a copy of the argument

 with all the bits inverted.
-See lognot
+See lognot.

-If the second argument is nil
+If the second argument is nil or omitted, a new array is

 created to contain the result.
 If the second argument is a bit-array,